lclem/lia/src/part1/NormalForms.lagda.md

 ### Soundness

-The proof of soundess is conceptually simple and it is based on the double negation and de Morgan's laws.
+The proof of soundness is conceptually simple and it is based on the double negation and de Morgan's laws.
 The only difficulty is posed by the termination checker.

-The most immediate way to prove soundness would be to mimick the recursive structure of !ref(wnnf) as follows:
+The most immediate way to prove soundness would be to mimic the recursive structure of !ref(wnnf) as follows:

 ```
 {-# TERMINATING #-}